tonylintingyi-cpu/Logistics_and_ABC_Analysis/README.md

 - **Order Volume:** Processes tens of thousands of orders annually.

-The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found here.
+The SQL queries for data cleaning can be found here.

-The SQL queries utilized for exploratory data analysis can be found here.
+The SQL queries for exploratory data analysis can be found here.

 # Data Structure Overview